MehrdadSamadishadlou/Intro-to-R/index.md

 ## 6) Share Your Work: Reports with R Markdown

 The final section demonstrates how to turn analysis into communication.
 With R Markdown, you can combine text, code, and visuals into one reproducible report.
-It ensures your results are transparent and easy to share.
+It ensures your manuscript is transparent and easy to share.
+You can also select the journal style you prefer and output your manuscript in the journal format in the second step.

-**Outcome:** A polished, self-contained document that integrates your analysis and results.
-Participants will leave knowing how to produce clean HTML or PDF reports suitable for presentations, assignments, or publications.

 ---